calipho-sib/nextprot-docs/news/2017/03/13/New publication on ion channels and changes to the Function view.md

 ##Changes to the data model and files available by FTP

 Cross-references from TCDB have been converted into _transport-activity_ annotations.
-As the neXtProt data model has changed, the ttl files have been regenerated and are available on the (FTP site)[ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/].
-The new annotation category has also been added to the XSD file and the XML files regenerated; these files are also avalable on the (FTP site)[ftp://ftp.nextprot.org/pub/current_release/xml/].
+As the neXtProt data model has changed, the ttl files have been regenerated and are available on the FTP site at [ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/].
+The new annotation category has also been added to the XSD file and the XML files regenerated; these files are also on the FTP site at [ftp://ftp.nextprot.org/pub/current_release/xml/].

 ##New advanced search SPARQL query

 neXtProt contains isoform-specific data.
-A new sample query (NXQ_00218)[/proteins/search?mode=advanced&queryId=NXQ_00218] which retrieves proteins for which different splice isoforms have a different subcellular location or function has been added to illustrate how to retrieve such data.
+A new sample query (NXQ_00218)[../proteins/search?mode=advanced&queryId=NXQ_00218] which retrieves proteins for which different splice isoforms have a different subcellular location or function has been added to illustrate how to retrieve such data.